AlagarRamanujamS/CRM-Project/README.md

-# LeafTaps Testing
+# Simple ERP + CRM Project

-LeafTaps - an open source ERP + CRM which helps to manage project more effectively
+  This is open source ERP + CRM which helps to manage project more effectively

 * Execute browser compatibility and regression tests using Selenium WebDriver for testing UI
 * Written approx 30 testcases for testing using Java, Selenium webdriver